Pont de Levallois–Bécon station

 Pont de Levallois–Bécon (/fr/) is the northwestern terminus of Line 3 of the Paris Métro, located in the commune of Levallois-Perret.

 Location

 The station is located under Rue Anatole-France in Levallois-Perret, between Rue Baudin and Avenue Georges-Pompidou.

 History

 It was opened on 24 September 1937 when the line was extended from Porte de Champerret.

 The station is named after the bridge linking Levallois-Perret and Courbevoie across the Seine, as well as the neighbourhood of Bécon in Courbevoie, directly across the river.
-All take their name from a property developer, Nicolas Eugène Levallois.
+Both take their name from a property developer, Nicolas Eugène Levallois.

 In 2018, 5,374,925 passengers entered this station, which places it in 78th position among the 302 metro stations for its usage.

 Passenger services

 Access

 The station has four entrances by fixed stairs and by escalators at the intersection of Rue Anatole-France and Avenue Georges-Pompidou.